FREQUENTLY ASKED QUESTIONS

 You can come in person to either of our two locations and fill out an affidavit that your permit was lost or stolen, or

 You can mail in a signed, notarized affidavit along with a money order or cashier’s check to: LVMPD Fingerprint Bureau – CCW Detail, 5880 S. Cameron St., Las Vegas, NV 89118.A duplicate permit will be mailed to you.

-The fee is $15.00 by money order or cashier’s check only.
+The fee is $15.00 by cash, money order or cashier’s check only.

 I have moved, how do I change the address on my permit?

 As outlined in NRS 202.367, a permittee shall notify the sheriff who issued his or her permit in writing within 30 days if the permittee’s permanent address changes.
 A permittee who fails to notify the sheriff pursuant to the provisions of this section is subject to a civil penalty of $25.